j4321/MyNotes/CONTRIBUTING.md

 6. Submit a pull request

+If you don't feel comfortable with the compilation of the translation, you can skip step 4 and directly submit the pull request, I will take care of it.

 ## Other contributions

 If you have an idea, feel free to open an issue to describe it.